chenxingqiang/secret-learn/doc/modules/biclustering.rst

 There are two ways of evaluating a biclustering result: internal and external.
 Internal measures, such as cluster stability, rely only on the data and the result themselves.
-Currently there are no internal bicluster measures in jax-sklearn.
+Currently there are no internal bicluster measures in secret-learn.
 External measures refer to an external source of information, such as the true solution.
 When working with real data the true solution is usually unknown, but biclustering artificial data may be useful for evaluating algorithms